15 Best Portland Fall Festivals (Oregon) 2026

 Hops growing in the Willamette Valley.

-The Hood River Hops Fest is a one-day outdoor festival that celebrates the fresh hop harvest in the Columbia Gorge.
-The family-friendly festival features over 40 Pacific Northwest breweries, each pouring their own unique fresh-hop beers
+The Hood River Orchard and Ale Fest is a one-day outdoor festival that celebrates the fresh hop harvest in the Columbia Gorge.
+The family-friendly festival features over 40 Pacific Northwest breweries and ciders, each pouring their own unique brews.

 The annual festival is held in downtown Hood River, Oregon, on the first Saturday in October.
-At the Hood River Hops Fest you can enjoy live music from local bands, eat delicious food from local vendors, shop for unique souvenirs and gifts, and enjoy the festive atmosphere with other craft beer lovers!
+At the Hood River Orchard and Ale Fest you can enjoy live music from local bands, eat delicious food from local vendors, shop for unique souvenirs and gifts, and enjoy the festive atmosphere with other craft beer lovers!

 Hops growing with red background.